darthvaddor/TIC-AI-Tab-Assistant/README.md

-# TIC-AI Tab Assistant
+# Tab Sensei – AI Tab Assistant

-An intelligent Chrome extension that uses AI to analyze, compare, and manage your open browser tabs.
-TIC-AI (Tab Intelligence & Context Assistant) provides a conversational interface that understands your open tabs and helps you make decisions, find information, and clean up your browsing session.
+An intelligent Chrome extension that uses AI to analyze, compare, and manage your open browser tabs. **Tab Sensei** (formerly TIC-AI) provides a conversational interface that understands your open tabs and helps you make decisions, find information, set reminders, and clean up your browsing session.

-## 🌟 Features
+## 🌟 Current Features (Tab Sensei)

 ### 🤖 AI-Powered Tab Analysis
 - **Query your tabs**: Ask questions about the content in your open tabs